portworx/px-docs/enterprise/lighthouse.md

 1) Key Value Database (KVDB) store: it stores all the cluster data and lighthouse management data.
 This must be the same KVDB store that your Portworx nodes are/will be configured to use
 2) Influxdb: it stores all the performance data that lighthouse uses to graph

-Setup KVDB store by following instructions on [CoreOS etcd] (https://coreos.com/etcd/docs/latest/op-guide/clustering.html)
+Setup KVDB store by following instructions on [Etcd] (https://docs.portworx.com/maintain/etcd.html)

 Setup Influxdb by following instructions on [InfluxDB] (https://hub.docker.com/r/library/influxdb/)